Jean28518/Godot-jTools/README.md

 #### How to use

-When you call the function `jSettings.open_window()`.
+When you call the function `jSettings.popup()`.
 The Settings window opens.
 Everywhere.
 The game won't be paused.
 But the option window also can work while the game is paused.

 #### Customization